 - 1.1 The Intergovernmental Agreement for an Electronic Conveyancing National Law ("IGA") was signed in 2011 and 2012 and a set of documents, including the Electronic Conveyancing National Law ("ECNL") were developed to establish the legal framework to implement eConveyancing.
 The system was to allow legal practitioners, conveyancers and financial institutions to electronically prepare and lodge land property dealings with title registries; transmit settlement funds and pay associated duties and tax; and remove the need to physically attend property settlements. - 1.2 Dench McClean Carlson ("DMC") was commissioned to review the IGA in September 2018.
 Following extensive face-to-face consultation with stakeholders and review of reports and surveys, we released an Issues Paper in February 2019.
-Responses were received from 19 stakeholders. - 1.3 Since the release of the Issues Paper we have been participating in meetings and discussions with stakeholders to further explore issues and feedback, and in discussions with regulators to develop options to address developing issues where clearer regulation would be beneficial. - 1.4 This draft Report presents our findings and draft recommendations, and seeks feedback from stakeholders to conclude our Review.
-We have been asked to publish these submissions with the final Report, and we will do so unless you ask us to keep it confidential. - 1.5 The next three headings summarise our findings against the key issues identified in the scope provided to us.
+Responses were received from 19 stakeholders.
+The Issues Paper and responses are available on the DMC website at (https://dmcca.com.au/iga-review/) - 1.3 Following review and analysis of the submissions received from stakeholders we prepared a draft Final Report which was released for public consultation on 26 July 2019.
+A number of stakeholders requested an extended consultation period due to other requirements and we received the last of the submissions on 24 October 2019.
+Additional relevant papers were received in November and early December 2019. - 1.4 Submissions to the draft Final Report were received from 24 stakeholders; three were confidential the others are available on the DMC website.
+A list of the stakeholders that submitted is provided at Appendix II.
+We have incorporated this stakeholder feedback against relevant sections in the Report. - 1.5 This Report presents our findings and recommendations to ARNECC for consideration - 1.6 The next three headings summarise our findings against the key issues identified in the scope provided to us.